What is the City of Franklin Notification System?

 I do not have Internet access, how can I sign up to get Franklin Notifications' voice messages to my phones?

 You may call 414-858-1100, and we can help you register.
 The Library also offers Internet access as one of their services.
 The Library is located at 9151 West Loomis Road.

 ABSOLUTELY NOT.
 Your registration information is private and will not be actively marketed by the City.
 Neither the City nor the third party provider will sell the registered phone numbers or e-mail addresses to any other vendor or service.
-Please also read the answer to FAQ Number 12.
+Please also read the answer to the following FAQ.

 The City has determined that all information relative to registration for notifications of tornado warnings is not a public record and the City cannot be required to release said information, such as names, phone numbers, or email addresses, etc. Records related to the other, non-emergency public safety categories of registration, such as garbage pick-up and road closures, could be subject to a public records request, just as building permit information, assessing data, and property ownership records are currently public records open to public scrutiny under the laws of the State of Wisconsin.
 Therefore, an individual can participate in the important public safety feature – Tornado Warning Notification – without fear of their registration information being distributed or available under open records laws.

 How do I unsubscribe?
 I do not want to receive notification messages anymore.